 Squeeze squeeze squeeeeze was the international radiotelegraphic character for the letter U. Estelle was transmitting U, U, U.

-Before marriage, the mortgage and the car, Roddy Granger had been in possession of a commercial shipboard radiotelegraphic licence 2nd class.
-Never having worked aboard ship, Roddy nevertheless managed to pass the FCC's notoriously difficult sending and receiving examination as well as the equally challenging theory portion and thereby came into full possession of the prized "ticket."
-He framed and hung the certificate over his bed, a foot above his foam pillow with posturepedic contours.
+Before marriage, the mortgage, the car, in the course of what he liked to call his “wild years,” Roddy Granger came into possession of a commercial shipboard radiotelegraphic license 2nd class.
+Although never having worked aboard ship, Roddy nevertheless managed to pass the FCC's notoriously difficult sending and receiving examination as well as the equally challenging theory component garnering the prized "ticket."
+Naturally he framed and hung the certificate over his bed, a foot above his foam pillow with its posturepedic contours.

-In the meanwhile, Lester kept up his banter while fingering uncounted money: “It’s like the land of the weeping willows in here at the moment, the whispering mists of Avalon or whatever, secrets being divulged just out of earshot.
+In the meanwhile, Lester kept up his banter while fingering the uncounted money: “It’s like the land of the weeping willows in here at the moment, the whispering mists of Avalon or whatever, secrets being divulged just out of earshot.
 Am I right?”

 Lester banged on the bar with both hands and bellowed: "Am I right, stranger?!"

 Estelle withdrew her hand.
 Roddy flinched then blinked, emerging from the hypnotic oscillatory state Estelle had placed him in.
 All he knew now was that he needed to save her, swinging from a rope like Tarzan save her.
 From what he didn't know yet but was sure it would all tie together at the end like a red bow around a gift box, a gift box he'd drop on his supervisor's desk, having solved the case and saved the olive haired woman in the same deep breath.
 And not only that.
 He imagined himself dropping that gift box onto his supervisor's desk while working the gaps of his incisors with a toothpick.
 All seasoned insurance fraud investigators worked their incisors, or at least Roddy Granger assumed they did.